kpumuk/blog-dmytro/content/posts/20221205100632-on-breaking-changes-in-transitive-dependencies/index.md

 next if conn.exists?(x)
 ```

-The question mark is the culprit.
+Since `redis-rb` now always returns an integer, `sidekiq-pro` is thinking that all processes are alive, and skips job recovery.
+This is the most devastating impact of a question mark in history (yes, I exaggerate a little bit for the dramatic effect).

 ### Fixing the issue and recovering the jobs

-Luckily for us, the private queues stayed intact in Redis, and all we needed to do was to update `sidekiq-pro` to a more recent version.
+Luckily for us, the private queues stayed intact in Redis, and all we need to do was to update `sidekiq-pro` to a more recent version and restart the process.
+We will need to go through the jobs that got stuck in the private queues to ensure they are still relevant and will not cause issues if ran today (normally, background jobs should be idempotent, but, for example, notifying a customer about an event that has already finished would be undesired.)

 ## Dependency management responsibilities

 Who is responsible for managing dependencies in our applications?
 The obvious answer is — we are.
 It gets into a grey area with transitive dependencies thought.
-If a direct dependency (for example, Sidekiq), brings a 3rd-party transitive dependency, I would guess it properly would specify the version requirements to make sure the versions are compatible.
+If a direct dependency (for example, Sidekiq), brings a 3rd-party transitive dependency, I would guess Sidekiq should properly specify the version requirements to make sure the versions are compatible.

-On the other hand, gem dependencies cannot be too strict with version locks.
+On the other hand, gems cannot be too strict with version locks.
 If a gem locks version requirements to a specific version, or a list of versions below a specific minor or patch version,— that would require maintainers to quickly react to any version updates, re-test, and release new versions of their software with updated dependencies.
 This sounds horrible: an unnecessary burden on maintainers, frequent updates for no reason other than dependency version bumps, etc.

 This is why standards like [Semantic Versioning](https://semver.org/) are so important.
 Imagine a world where software could be tested against a version of the dependency, and then allow all version updates as long as they are minor (a new functionality added in a backward-compatible manner) or patch versions (backward-compatible bug fixes).
 Well, luckily for us, Ruby programmers, the future is here.
 Almost all popular gems follow semantic versioning and allow _almost_ frictionless updates.